-The purpose of the First Contact stage is to ensure persons with disabilities have a positive first experience of an activity and remain engaged.
-Accordingly, organizations need to train coaches and develop programs that provide suitable orientation for prospective athletes with disabilities, helping them to feel confident and comfortable in their surroundings, and welcome among peers and training personnel.
+The purpose of the First Contact stage is to ensure persons with diverse abilities have a positive first experience of an activity and remain engaged.
+Accordingly, organizations need to train coaches and develop programs that provide suitable orientation for prospective athletes with diverse abilities, helping them to feel confident and comfortable in their surroundings, and welcome among peers and training personnel.